30x/permissions/test/README.md

 It is also possible to run the 4 permissions applications on minikube (a local kubernetes environment).
 To do this, install Docker tools, virtualbox and minikube.
 There is also a configuration using `docker for mac`, minikube and xhyve (osx built-in hypervisor) that should work, but I have not tried it.
-Having installed these prereqs, you should be able to run the k8s-start.sh and k8s-restart.sh scripts.
+Having installed these prereqs, you should be able to do the following:
+* run ./docker_build.sh in each of the 4 repo directories
+* run the k8s-start.sh and k8s-restart.sh scripts.